44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Mile 16.7 - Potash Boat Ramp

-✮ Mile 16.8 - the asphalt/payment on Potash Road ends here; a 4x4/AWD with moderate/high clearance is recommended from here
+✮ Mile 16.8 - the asphalt/payment on Potash Road ends here; a 4x4/AWD with moderate/high clearance is recommended from this point on

 ✮ Mile 19.5 - Elvis Rock